rucinskimaciej/tapsterbot/README.md

 - [FAQ](https://github.com/pylapp/tapsterbot/blob/bb8/doc/FAQ.md)

 ## Versions
 1. astro - (tag: vAstro) - The base version of the project, with calibrations workflows and assets.
-Done.
 2. bb8 - (tag: vBb8) - Verson with documentation and CURL commands.
-Done.
 3. c3po - (tag: vC3po) - Version with a client (written in Python) to use to drive the bot.
-Done.
 4. chappie - (tag: vChappie) - Version with Robot Framework keywords to use to drive the bot.
 Improved Python client.
 Cleaner files tree.